opinionatedguide/opinionatedguide.github.io-src/content/opinionatedeng.md

 But more than that, Linux actually exposes the system to the user and doesn't try to hide it's inner workings, rather, for many things Linux implies that you should manually edit the config files, look at how programs use various resources, and peer into how the system actually handles any given task.

 You'll start to see this more as we move forward though these next few chapters.
 Speaking of...
+# Chapter 3.1 - Legacy Hardware

+[TODO]

-# Chapter 3 - Into the hardware
+Parallel, Serial, Tape, CD, gameport# Chapter 3 - Into the hardware

 One of the nifty things about Linux is you don't need to install extra software to check out the deeper parts of your hardware.
 While on windows you might need a tool like CPU-Z to look at information about the CPU on Linux you can do it out of the box.
 Let's get started on that then!